Employee Accommodations

 If Accommodations are Denied

-The employee will be notified in writing if the requested accommodation is denied and provided rationale for the denial.
+The employee will be notified in writing if the requested accommodation is denied and will be provided rationale for the denial.
 If an alternative accommodation is offered, the reasons for denying the original request and replacing it with the alternative will be explained.

 If you need information about disclosure of your disability to your employer or supervisor, please view the Job Accommodation Network for information.

-A resource at the University for employee’s who have a condition that may or may not fall under the ADA and would like information prior to meeting with the Director of the Disability Support Services Office is The University’s Faculty and Staff Assistance Program.
+A resource at the University for employees who have a condition that may or may not fall under the ADA and would like information prior to meeting with the Director of the Disability Support Services Office is The University’s Faculty and Staff Assistance Program.
 Please visit the ComPsych® Resources Program and contact ComPsych® if you would like a confidential meeting.

 If you have any questions regarding employee accommodations, please contact Elizabeth Reed, Director of Disability Support Services, ADA, and Section 504 at ecreed@udel.edu.